Dami1VDC/Dami1VDC/README.md

 - 📫 How to reach me: www.linkedin.com/in/damvdc, or damvdc@gmail.com.

-👨‍💻 Open to work in June !
+👨‍💻 Open to work now !

 <!---